OliverLysa/observatory-data-prep/README.md

 A collection of scripts to:

-1.  extract raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests) identified through our [dataset review](https://docs.google.com/spreadsheets/d/11jO8kaYktQ1ueMY1iJoaCl1dJU8r6RDfyxICPB1wFqg/edit#gid=795733331); and
+1.  extract raw data from public official and emerging sources (incl. via API, web scraping and programmatic download requests) identified through a [dataset review](https://docs.google.com/spreadsheets/d/11jO8kaYktQ1ueMY1iJoaCl1dJU8r6RDfyxICPB1wFqg/edit#gid=795733331); and

 2.  process/transform these, with steps including:

     1.  cleaning and reformatting;

-    2.  standardisation through mapping to classifications;
+    2.  mapping to a central classification;

     3.  grouping and summarising;